Matb85/modular-slider/README.md

 - :rocket: weighs nothing in your final build
 - :boom: supports SSR - tested in [Nuxt.js](https://nuxtjs.org/) & [SvelteKit](https://kit.svelte.dev/)

-**TODO** WebKit/Safari support is still in progress due to vague support of pointer events.

 **this package ships as an esm module.**

 ### Architecture